-Statement of Purpose
+Purpose

-To enhance the integrated research and clinical training of postdoctoral applicants who are not yet independent.
-The applicant must be embedded in an appropriate research group with the mentorship, support, and relevant scientific guidance of a research sponsor.
+To enhance the training of postdoctoral applicants who are not yet independent.
+The applicant must be embedded in an appropriate investigative group with the mentorship, support, and relevant scientific guidance of a research sponsor.

 Recognizing the unique challenges that clinicians, in particular, experience in balancing research and clinical activity, this award mechanism aims to be as flexible as possible to enable applicants to develop academic careers in research alongside fulfilling clinical service commitments.